Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Experiments

 \subsubsection{Downstream Tasks}

-We use 3 labeling functions for our experiments, as we observed that downstream task performance converged after 3 labeling functions (see Supplementary Materials).
+We use 3 LFs in our main experiments.
+Experiments with more LFs (5, 7) are in the Supplementary Materials.

 \textbf{Active Learning}.
-As previous described, we evaluate the performance of {\algname} at multiple data amounts, selecting additional labeled data with active learning at each amount (algorithm \ref{alg:active_learning}).
-We use max-entropy uncertainty sampling on downstream classifier outputs to select points for labeling, which selects points whose predicted class distributions are closest to the uniform distribution.
+As previous described, we evaluate the performance of {\algname} at multiple data amounts, selecting additional labeled data with active learning at each amount (Algorithm \ref{alg:active_learning}).
+We use max-entropy uncertainty sampling on downstream classifier outputs to select points for labeling~\cite{lewis1996uncertainty}.
 We use $\{$1000, 2000, 3500, 5000, 7500, 12500, 25000, 50000$\}$ frames for the fly and mouse datasets and $\{$500, 1000, 1500, 2000, 3000, 4000, 5000$\}$ sequences for the basketball dataset.

 \textbf{Weak Supervision}.
-In our weak supervision experiments, we use factor graph model proposed in \cite{ratner2016data, ratner_metal}, which is defined below.
+In our weak supervision experiments, we use factor graph model proposed in \cite{ratner2016data, ratner_metal}.

 Here, LF accuracies are modeled by factor $\phi_{i, j}^{Acc}(\Lambda, Y_U) = \mathbb{1}\{\Lambda_j(X_{U_i}) = Y_{U_i}\}$, and the proportion of data the LF labels is modeled by $\phi_{i, j}^{Lab}(\Lambda, Y_U) = \mathbb{1}\{\Lambda_j(X_{U_i}) \neq \emptyset\}$.